connectedhealthcities/chc-ig/guidance/data-glossary.md

 **Linkage:** The merging of information or data from two or more sources, with the object of combining facts concerning an individual or an event, which are not available in any separate record.

-**Medical record**: see Care Record
+**Medical record:** see Care Record

 **Metadata:** Descriptions about data, for example how many records, quality of certain details, or where further information can be found.
 These are sometimes organised and made available in a catalogue for browsing by those interested in applying to access the data.

 **Patient data:** Data that is collected about a patient whenever they go to a doctor or receive social care.
 It may include details about the individual’s physical or mental health, such as height and weight or detail of any allergies, and their social care needs and services received.
 It may also include next of kin information.
 This is recorded and stored in a care record.

-**Patient record**: see Care record
+**Patient record:** see Care record

-**Personally identifiable patient data**: This term describes personal information about identified or identifiable individuals, which should be kept private or secret.
+**Personally identifiable patient data:** This term describes personal information about identified or identifiable individuals, which should be kept private or secret.
 It includes the definition of personal data in the Data Protection Act, but also includes data relating to people who have died and information given in confidence under the Duty of Confidentiality.

 **Personal confidential data:** see personally identifiable patient data